ep3p/Sentinel_KQL/Queries/Azure-Sentinel/Solutions/Threat Intelligence/Analytic Rules/README.md

 | extend
     timestamp = <<<TableName>>>_TimeGenerated<<<TableCustomEntityExtend>>><<<TICustomEntityExtend>>><<<TableExclusion>>>
 ```
 You can notice this query scheme has some placeholders indicated by the strings ```<<< xxxxx >>>```, this "query" won't work in this state.
 But the defined datatables contain the query parts that substitute the placeholders.
-In this example the datatables have been called:
+In this example the datatables have been named as the following:
 ```kql
 _IndicatorTypesDatatable = datatable(EntityType:string, IndicatorDictionary:dynamic)
 _TablesDatatable = datatable(EntityType:string, TableDictionary:dynamic)